jeremUNIL/DMML2022_Blancpain/README.md

 ## Authors
 Jérémy Jungo
-* Bsc in Industrial Engineering and Management, Major in Supply Chain Management
+* Bsc in Industrial Engineering and Management - Major in Supply Chain Management
 * MSc in Information Systems and Digital Innovation at HEC Lausanne

 [Vincent Nieto](https://www.linkedin.com/in/vincent-nieto-4bb207214/)
-* Bsc in Industrial Engineering and Management, Major in Supply Chain Management
+* Bsc in Industrial Engineering and Management - Major in Supply Chain Management
 * MSc in Information Systems and Digital Innovation at HEC Lausanne